TYPO3-Documentation/TYPO3CMS-Guide-ContributionWorkflow/Documentation/Appendix/CommitMessage.rst

 Commit Message rules for TYPO3 CMS
 ===================================

-Since we strive to automate a lot of things the commit message plays an important role in order to be able to automate.
+In TYPO3 we try to automate the contribution/coding process as much as possible and the commit message plays an important role in that.

-Git and related tools work best when following a certain guideline for commit messages.
-A deeper `introduction on git revision log conventions <http://tbaggery.com/2008/04/19/a-note-about-git-commit- messages.html>`_ is helpful to understand the scope.
+Git and related tools work best when following strict guidelines for commit messages.
+The `introduction to git revision log conventions <http://tbaggery.com/2008/04/19/a-note-about-git-commit- messages.html>`_ explains the guidelines in more detail.

 Here is an example of a final commit message.
 The `Change-Id` will be generated by the commit-hook.
 Do not set the `Change-Id` on your first commit!